The CEO Morning Routine That Carried Me Through My Hardest Year

 With the challenges I was facing that year, I realized I was going to need to get a lot more intentional about preparing myself for the day.

-The morning routine I crafted that year has served me well ever since.
+The CEO morning routine I crafted that year has served me well ever since.

-In my coaching work, I have been surprised to find how few leaders have an intentional approach to their morning and their day.
-As a result, we often explore these themes in coaching sessions as a part of a broader theme of how we bring support around the leader in her leadership role and in her life.
+In my coaching work, I have been surprised to find how few leaders have an intentional approach to their morning.
+We often explore this in coaching sessions as part of a broader effort to bring support around the leader in her role and life.

-I decided it might be worth sharing my own routine here as well as the logic that went into it and the results I have experienced over the years.
+I decided to share my own routine here, along with the logic behind each step and the results I have experienced over the years.

 Meditation has been big for me.
 I have struggled with depression since my teenage years, and I have found meditation to be the single most powerful antidote to allowing depression to drag my whole day down.

-When I first began exploration meditation, I assumed like most do that it was about quieting my brain and finding some elusive state of bliss.
+When I first started meditating, I assumed like most people that it was about quieting my brain and finding some elusive state of bliss.

 Over time, I have learned that meditation is more about: